Adeshppp/Java-Course/Junit5/junit-tutorial/readme.md

 6. assertNotNull(Object actualObject) : Success when object is not null
 7. assertThrows() : Success when code throws an exception
 8. assertDoesNotThrows() :

+JUnit5 Annotations:
+1. @DisplayName("new Name of a method or class") : change the name of a function and class by using this annotarion
+2.